Hal Chase: Later career

+Gambling accusations

+The gambling and game-fixing accusations that defined Chase's later career intensified following his 1914 legal victory over Comiskey and his subsequent blacklist from the American League.
+American League president Ban Johnson confirmed in an August 1918 interview that Chase had been barred from the American League since leaving Comiskey's club, stating the decision was based on Chase's treatment of Comiskey rather than gambling allegations.
 In 1918, his career in Cincinnati ended after his manager, Christy Mathewson, accused him of “indifferent playing”, or betting on baseball and throwing games.
 Mathewson suspended him indefinitely.
 Pitcher Jimmy Ring accused Chase of attempting to bribe him in the 1917 season, Chase offered him $50 ($ in current dollar terms) to throw a game against the Giants.
 Even though Ring refused the team lost the game and Chase paid Ring the money.
 After Ring reported the incident, Greasy Neale accused Chase of saying that he bragged about winning $500 after a Reds loss and later advised Neale to wager on the Reds before a game.

 Before the 1919 season, the N.L.
 President John Heydler held a hearing on Chase.
 While he found that Chase “did not take baseball or anything else seriously”, he determined that the charges against Chase were general and unsubstantiated and found him not guilty.
 The league president noted that in one game where Chase was accused of betting against Cincinnati, he hit a home run to put his team ahead.

 Despite the exoneration, the Reds wanted no part of Chase, and arranged a trade with the New York Giants for Walter Holke and Bill Rariden.
 The deal was held up by Reds president August Herrmann because Chase sued the club for back pay from his suspension.
 The Giants agreed to settle the matter with Chase and the trade went through on February 19, 1919.

 Before the 1920 season, former player Lee Magee, who later sued the Chicago Cubs for allegedly “blackballing” him from baseball, threatened to release the names of players who had thrown games.
 One of these players was Chase, with whom Magee played in Cincinnati.
 Magee charged that he and Chase had wagered $500 against Cincinnati on a game against the Boston Braves.
 Cincinnati won that game with Magee scoring the winning run.
 The National League president dismissed Magee's claims in that they were based on claims during the 1918 season that he had already ruled were unsubstantiated.
 The Cubs responded that Magee had confessed to wagering on his own team's game.
 Magee admitted to this but thought that he was betting on Cincinnati and that Chase told him after the game that they lost the wager.
 On June 9, 1920, a jury found in favor of the Cubs.